How much homeowners insurance do I need for mortgage?

 • Percentage deductibles: These can leave you responsible for a significant amount in the event of a claim.
 Percentage deductibles means that your deductible for a specific type of damage (wind and hail are common) is a percentage of the total coverage on your home.
 As an example, if your home is insured for $300,000 and you have a five percent deductible for wind damage you will need to cover $15,000 before your insurance kicks in to cover the balance.

-• Proof of coverage: You will need to provide proof of insurance coverage at your closing so make sure you do not wait until the last minute to find a policy.
+• Proof of coverage: You will need to provide proof of insurance policy coverage at your closing so make sure you do not wait until the last minute to find a policy.

 Depending on your situation, you may also be required to carry mortgage insurance.
 As a general rule, you have to have mortgage insurance if you have less than 20% equity in your home.
 Homeowners insurance vs. mortgage insurance is very different.